akumagamo/basic_chat/README.md

 #### Usage

 * Login as special user add parameter user to the path
-Example: with this link you login as the User //test//
+Example: with this link you login as the User _test_

     `http://localhost/?user=test`